shaderLABS/shaderBOT/README.md

 ### Bot Settings

 The file `src/bot/settings/settings.json` contains information specific to the bot (e.g. the ID of the guild) and should match the setup on your server.
-The content should not include any sensitive information, since it may be publicly displayed while configuring the bot through commands (depending on where you run it).
+The content should not include any sensitive information, since it may be publicly displayed while configuring the bot through commands (depending on where you run it). \
+**Important**: The comments only exist for documentation purposes, they must be removed because the used parser does not support them.

 ```json
 {